Bitlatte/evoke/README.md

 - Sensible defaults allowing for near zero configuration.
 - Complete template support with no opinions.
-- Extension system for extending the core functionality.
+- Plugin system for extending the core functionality.

 There are more things we could mention but I think its best to let you experience it for yourself.

 ## Usage

 - `evoke build`: builds your content into static HTML.
-- `evoke extension get [url]`: get a new extension from a url.
+- `evoke plugin get [url]`: get a new plugin from a url.

 ## Getting Started